Emmanuel-Develops/GetItDone/README.md

 [Test](http://karenlist.herokuapp.com/) out the app.

 ## <b>Features</b>
-- The app renders the current date at the top of the todolist.
+- [x] The app renders the current date at the top of the todolist.
-- Add a list of your todos to be completed
+- [x] Add a list of tasks you need to complete
-- Create separate todo categories for tasks to be completed.
-Currently, there is support for main tasks, which can be found on the homepage, for work tasks (/work) and miscellaneous tasks(/miscellaneous).
+- [x] Separate routes for separate categories of tasks.
+Use the '/' route for main tasks, '/work' route for work related tasks and '/miscellaneous' for miscellaneous or extra tasks.
-- Easily mark off completed tasks.
+- [x] Easily mark off completed tasks.
-- Delete tasks that have been completed or no longer fit into the agenda for that day.
+- [x] Delete tasks that have been completed or no longer fit into the agenda for that day.

 ## <b>Running the Project</b>
 Want to learn how the app works or possibly suggest an improvement?